-The privately held producer on Tuesday announced it had obtained an equity commitment for up to $150 million from Warburg.
+The privately held producer last week announced it had obtained an equity commitment for up to $150 million from Warburg.
 It plans to use the investment to explore along the Texas Gulf Coast, as well as Louisiana and New Mexico.
-Over time, it plans to "draw on the previous experience of its management team to target other unconventional opportunities where it believes significant value can be created through infill and repeat drilling."
+Over time, it plans to “draw on the previous experience of its management team to target other unconventional opportunities where it believes significant value can be created through infill and repeat drilling.”

 David Braddock, the company’s newly named chairman and CEO, said he was “delighted to be teaming with Warburg Pincus, a leader in the field of private equity investing in the energy sector.
 With the firm’s financial backing and expertise, I am confident that our management team is in the best possible position to create and realize value.”
 Braddock, a 35-year veteran of the oil and gas industry, had served as corporate land manager and senior director of negotiations for Pioneer’s business development group.
 He initiated the formation of Broad Oak in late 2005.

 Braddock is joined by John Coss, president, who was vice president of acquisitions at Pioneer and is a former exploration manager for ConocoPhillips.
 Robert Skinner is vice president of operations, a post he once held at Camden Resources.